ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 Total fee would have been: `Gas units (limit) * Gas price per unit` i.e `21,000 * 200 = 4,200,000 gwei` or 0.0042 ETH

-Now, when Alice sent the money, 1.0042 ETH will be deducted from Alice's account.
+When Alice sent the money, 1.0042 ETH would be deducted from Alice's account.
 Bob would be credited 1.0000 ETH.
 Miner would receive 0.0042 ETH.